brett03112/brett03112.github.io/README.md

 # Brett Smith's Resume Site

-A modern, interactive resume website built with HTML, CSS, and JavaScript, featuring a Matrix-style animation background.
+A modern, interactive resume website built with HTML, CSS, and JavaScript, featuring funny JavaScript functions that print to an on-screen console.

 ## Features